aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/calculationprecisionstrategy/_index.md

 ﻿---
 title: CalculationPrecisionStrategy
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Enumerates strategies for handling calculation precision.
-Because of the precision issue of IEEE 754 Floating-Point Arithmetic, some "seemingly simple" formulas may not be calculated as the expected result.
-Such as formula "=-0.45+0.43+0.02", when calculating operands by '+' operator directly, the result is not zero.
-For such kind of precision issue, some special strategies may give the expected result.
+Because of the precision issue of IEEE 754 FloatingPoint Arithmetic some seemingly simple formulas may not be calculated as the expected result.
+Such as formula 0.450.430.02 when calculating operands by  operator directly the result is not zero.
+For such kind of precision issue some special strategies may give the expected result.
 type: docs
 url: /nodejs-cpp/calculationprecisionstrategy/
 ---